Siggi’s Incredible Journey

 About Siggi B. Wilzig

-Siegbert (Siggi B.) Wilzig was a survivor of the Holocaust.
-He arrived penniless in America in 1947 at age twenty-one and, over the following fifty years, became one of the most successful businessmen in postwar America.
-Wilzig rose to the heights of the predominantly Protestant industries of oil and banking.
+Siggi B. Wilzig, born Siegbert Wilzig, was a survivor of the Holocaust.
+In 1947, Siegbert came to the U.S. at which time he legally changed his name to Siggi Bert Wilzig — “Siggi B. Wilzig.”
+He arrived in New York at 21, with only $240 and no education beyond grade school.
+Over the following fifty years, he became one of the most successful businessmen in postwar America.
+Siggi rose to the heights of the predominantly Protestant industries of oil and banking.
 The engine that drove him forward was a determination to preserve Holocaust memory.

 Meet the Author, Joshua M. Greene